Sign up for Problems Worth Solving, a monthly email on improving services

 In response to winter pressures on urgent care due to Covid-19, the NHS needed to reduce the risk of infection in busy waiting rooms.
 Health systems were asked to divert demand towards telephone and online triage (111) to prevent overcrowding and manage demand.

 To test and refine ways people might access urgent care using 111, Healthier Together worked with Mace & Menter to develop, test and refine the changes.
 The team wanted to quickly understand how users would react to contacting 111 for a time to arrive, and how they might adapt to the new behavioural pathways.

-This project has been selected as a finalist in the Quirks Global Healthcare Awards alongside projects by Glaxo Smith Kline, Nutricia, Unanimous AI and Qualie.
+This project won the Global Award for Excellence in the Quirks Healthcare Awards competing against projects by Glaxo Smith Kline, Nutricia, Unanimous AI and Qualie.